 Remember to be patient and expect delays, especially during peak travel times.
 Reduce your speed, watch out for workers and equipment, and follow any flag person's directions.
+Failure to obey a flag person in a work zone will result in a violation and financial penalty.

 Reduced speed limits are posted in many work zones.
 If there are no reduced speed limit postings, obey the posted speed limit.
-If you disobey the speed limit in a work zone, the fine is doubled when workers are present.
+Disobeying the speed limit in a work zone will result in a violation and financial penalty.
 Watch for workers and equipment and adjust your lane position to keep a safe distance away.